The: Trademark

 Ohio State University registered a trademark allowing the university to use "THE" on casual and athletic clothing.
 The university, often referred to as "The Ohio State University", had used "THE" on clothing since 2005, but took steps to register the trademark in August 2019 after the Marc Jacobs company attempted to do the same.
 In August 2021 Ohio State and Marc Jacobs agreed the high-end fashion retailer could use "THE" on its merchandise, which was different from what the university would sell.
 Still, the university took almost an additional year to convince the United States Patent and Trademark Office that the use of "the" was "more than ... ornamental".

 Abbreviations

-Since "the" is one of the most frequently used words in English, at various times short abbreviations for it have been found:

-Barred thorn: the earliest abbreviation, it is used in manuscripts in the Old English language.
-It is the letter þ with a bold horizontal stroke through the ascender, and it represents the word þæt, meaning "the" or "that" (neuter nom. / acc.).